CharlesCNorton/Symmetry-Breaking-Bifurcation-Theorem/README.md

   - The theorem assumes smooth, continuous deformations of the geometric objects.
   - Deformations are small perturbations that can be mathematically modeled.
+  - Two primary types of deformations are assumed:
+    1. **Affine Transformations:** These maintain linear relationships between vertices, edges, and faces, preserving some aspects of symmetry.
+This is typical for lower-dimensional objects (2D polygons, 3D polyhedra).
+    2. **Nonlinear Perturbations:** These allow for more abrupt, complex symmetry-breaking, especially in higher-dimensional objects like 4D polytopes.
+These deformations induce sharper bifurcations and more intricate interactions among the cells.

 - **Nature of Geometric Objects:**